LevelbossMike/ember-statecharts/docs/statecharts.md

-To implement a statechart via `ember-statecharts` you will make use of the `useMachine`- [usable](https://github.com/emberjs/rfcs/pull/567) exported from `ember-statecharts`. `usable` support has yet to land in the framework so you will need to make use of [ember-usable](https://github.com/pzuraq/ember-usable) for now to use the `@use`-decorator - `ember-usable` will be installed for you when you install `ember-statecharts`.
+To implement a statechart via `ember-statecharts` you will make use of the `useMachine`- [usable](https://github.com/emberjs/rfcs/pull/567) exported from `ember-statecharts`.

-There are three ways to create a `statechart` with `useMachine`:
+There are multiple ways to create a `statechart` that can be used by `useMachine`:

 * use `useMachine` with an instance of an `XState`-`Machine` - [Machine](https://xstate.js.org/docs/guides/machines.html#configuration)
-* use `useMachine` with a valid `MachineConfig` - [MachineConfig](https://xstate.js.org/docs/guides/machines.html#configuration)
 * use `useMachine` by using `XState`'s - `createMachine` - [createMachine](https://xstate.js.org/docs/guides/typescript.html#typestates);

+The important thing is to pass an [XState-Machine](https://xstate.js.org/docs/guides/machines.html) as the machine property of the object that gets returned from `useMachine`.

-Here's an example that reflects the [nested statechart](https://xstate.js.org/docs/#hierarchical-nested-state-machines)-example from the [`XState`-guides](https://xstate.js.org/docs/) in all three variants:
+Here's an example that reflects the [nested statechart](https://xstate.js.org/docs/#hierarchical-nested-state-machines)-example from the [`XState`-guides](https://xstate.js.org/docs/) in all two variants:

 ### `useMachine` with a `Machine`-instance